dti-illinois/alexa-illinois/README.md

 # Alexa Skills in the University of Illinois at Urbana-Champaign
 [![Build Status][travis-image]][travis-url] [![Deploy Status](https://img.shields.io/badge/deploy-partial-yellow.svg)](https://img.shields.io)
-Alexa skills that provides multiple student-related utilities to be deployed for echo dots in the U.I.U.C campus.
+Alexa skills that provides multiple student-related utilities to be deployed for echo dots in the University of Illinois at Urbana-Champaign campus.
 Funtionalities covers dining info, library info, EWS usage, course info, sports, mass transportation and so on.

 #### Notes:
 - This is an unofficial development and is not supported or controlled by the University of Illinois at Urbana-Champaign itself.